jamiefu/news-classify/docs/index.rst

 Some of its models have been integrated into the Tegmark Group's other projects, such as `Improve The News
 <improvethenews.org>`_.

-For a full list of models and their documention, see :ref:`Models <models>`.
+For a full list of models and their documention, see the documentation under Package Reference.

 .. toctree::
    :maxdepth: 2